cyrusrose/climate_control/README.md

 </p>

 Climate Control System is a project to allow collecting and processing data from the climate control system.
-The current stage is `prototyping`.
+The current stage is `development`.
+This repository lacks `google-services.json` file, hence you've got to use your own.

 In this branch you'll find:
 * User Interface built with **Views** and **[Data Binding](https://developer.android.com/topic/libraries/data-binding)**.